 Marketing Elect.
 It shall be the duty of the Marketing Elect Board Member to provide assistance to the Marketing Board Member and perform such other duties as requested by her.
 The Marketing Elect position will automatically succeed to the position of Marketing Board Member.

 Membership.
 It shall be the duty of the Membership Board Member to facilitate the membership process.
 It shall accept applications, determine eligibility for membership, make recommendations to the Board of Directors for approval and oversee the database of MW member information.

+Membership Elect.
+It shall be the duty of the Membership Elect Board Member to provide assistance to the Membership Board Member and perform such other duties as requested by her.
+The Membership Elect position will automatically succeed to the position of Membership Board Member.

 Program.
 It shall be the duty of the Program Board Member to plan and implement professional programs in line with the MW mission and vision.

+Program Elect.
+It shall be the duty of the Program Elect Board Member to provide assistance to the Program Board Member and perform such other duties as requested by her.
+The Program Elect position will automatically succeed to the position of Program Board Member.

 Seminar.
 It shall be the duty of the Seminar Board Member to facilitate a seminar(s) on a schedule determined by the Board of Directors.